 Salman Khan’s Bajrangi Bhaijaan has emerged the second highest grossing Hindi film of all time, as the film has recorded an extraordinary run at the Chinese box office.
-The worldwide collections of the film as of today stands at the total of 882.52 crores and is set to enter the 900 crore club soon.
+Bajrangi Bhaijaan’s box office collection as of today stands at a total of 882.52 crores and is set to enter the 900 crore club soon.

 The Kabir Khan directorial has found acceptance from the Chinese audience and managed to record a very good trend in the neighboring country despite facing fierce competition from much bigger films like Black Panther, Pacific Rim, Amazing China, Detective China Town Volume 2, Operation Red Sea and Tom Raider.
 The 23-day collection at China stands at $ 41.34 Million (268.67 crores) and the film is now inching closer to the 300 crore club in the Chinese market.